Experienced Representation in Mortgage and Bank Fraud Cases

 Conversely, the government also loves to prosecute bank and mortgage lending officers in the wake of major financial meltdowns, in the never-ending hunt for scapegoats.
 But a negligently granted loan does not equal a fraudulent loan.

-Solomon L. Wisenberg and Adrienne Urrutia Wisenberg have the experience to successfully manage the most detailed and complex cases involving alleged bank fraud and mortgage fraud in a variety of settings.
+Solomon L. Wisenberg has the experience to manage the most detailed and complex bank and mortgage fraud investigations in all of their variations, including alleged: house flipping schemes, equity skims, straw purchases, inflated appraisals and net worth scams.

-To arrange a consultation about your legal issue, please contact Solomon L. Wisenberg and Adrienne Urrutia Wisenberg at the Washington D.C. law offices of Barnes & Thornburg LLP.
+To arrange a consultation about your white collar legal issue, feel free to contact mortgage fraud defense lawyer Solomon L. Wisenberg at the Washington DC law offices of Nelson Mullins LLP.
+He can be reached at: 202-545-2922 (Direct Dial) or 202-257-7846 (cell).